tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 my_experiment.run_preprocessing()
 ```

-Since this class inherits from the main Experiment class, the same three user inputs as described earlier (see section 1) need to be entered.
+Since this class inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 Furthermore, the program will ask for the following additional inputs to be specified in the console:
 1. The type of scans on which the preprocessing needs to be conducted.
 Enter REST for resting-state data or EMO for emotion task data .
 2. The specific preprocessing step that needs to be conducted.
 Enter 1 for realignment.
 3. An optional prefix to indicate the exact scan identifiers on which the preprocessing needs to be conducted.
-This should be skipped at this stage.
-Simply press the enter key.
+This option should be skipped at this stage.
+Simply press the enter key to continue.

 > Note, the above block of code assumes that the [amygdala_project.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_project.py) module has already been imported.
-If this is not the case, run the following code beforehand:
+If this is not the case, run the following code beforehand in the console:

 ```
 working_dir = r'O:\Project directory\Analysis'